pokui/nsrc-gns3/docs/topology/noc/index.md

 To allow your physical host to be monitored by LibreNMS, install and configure snmpd.

+!!!
+Note
+    Do this on your physical host, not inside the NOC VM

 ```
 sudo apt-get install snmpd
 ```